-One of the only downsides with Hotspot Shield is that it is not all that easy to use and it will take you a bit of time to fully set it up.
+According to a Data Protection Consulting company, The Data Privacy Group, one of the only downsides with Hotspot Shield is that it is not all that easy to use and it will take you a bit of time to fully set it up.
 What is nice is that you can get the premium version on trial for a limited amount of time.

 Another great free VPN service is Windscribe, which is a relatively new service as far as all of the players are concerned; however, just because it’s new doesn’t mean that it is not top quality.
 With Windscribe, you get 10 GB of data per month, which is OK.

 However, the real life saver is that if you Tweet good things on Twitter about it, each tweet will get you an extra 5GB of data, plus you get an extra gig of data if you manage to refer somebody else to this service.
 So, all in all, in terms of monthly data, if you Tweet, it’s probably the best option out there.

 What is nice about the free version of Windscribe is that you can actually choose from 10 server locations such as Canada, the US, Hong Kong, the UK, and several others.
 Something else which you might like about Windscribe is that it barely logs any data at all, and anything that is logged is erased within 3 minutes of being logged, so privacy is pretty decent.
 The built-in ad blocker is a pretty big bonus.